 For Source Patient Testing

 Dental student: Inform the dental

 clinical instructor and follow the protocol on the dental school’s website.

-other student: Campus Health Services will coordinate source
+other student: Campus Health Services will help coordinate source

-patient testing for you, including a rapid HIV test.
+patient testing for you.
 Please have source patient's name and medical

 record number available.